-I ran 100 real coding tasks through 7 AI models and measured which ones produce code that actually runs, handles edge cases, and follows specifications.
-The answer depends on the task — but it depends even more on how you structure your prompt.
-With sinc-LLM structured prompts, the worst model outperforms the best model on raw prompts.
+I tested 7 AI models on 100 real coding tasks.
+I measured which ones write code that runs, handles edge cases, and follows instructions.
+The winner depends on the task.
+But it depends even more on how you write your prompt.
+With sinc-LLM structured prompts, even the weakest model beats the strongest model on plain prompts.

 | Rank | Model | Code Runs | Tests Pass | Constraint Compliance | Overall |